 - 7.3.1 Dropped third strike Batter is out, runners on base can advance. - 7.3.2 Five [5] Run Limit per inning, last inning is open inning - 7.3.3 Coaches/ Assistant coaches are permitted one mound visit.
-A second mound visit means the pitcher needs to be replaced. - 7.3.4 Catchers are not permitted to visit the pitcher once a batter steps into the box. - 7.3.5 The Coaches meeting at home plate shall be at 5 minutes before scheduled game start time.
+A second mound visit means the pitcher needs to be replaced. - 7.3.4 Catchers are not permitted to visit the pitcher once a batter steps into the box. - 7.3.5 The Coaches meeting at home plate shall be 5 minutes before scheduled game start time.
 All infield practice shall be completed prior to this meeting.
-The first inning that starts after 1 hour 45 minutes after the first pitch shall be the open inning.
+The first full inning that starts after 1 hour and 45 minutes of the first pitch of the game is the open inning.
+If the game is within an inning when the 1 hour and 45 minute time is arrived at then that inning must be finished then the next inning is the open inning.
 The home team will be responsible for keeping time and informing the umpire of the time.
-Coaches have 2 minutes from the end of the inning to the first pitch of the next inning to get their players on the field.

-- 7.3.6 The Infield Fly Rule does apply in Peewee. - 7.3.7 Catchers If the catcher is on base when two outs have been recorded, he/she can be removed as a base runner and replaced by the player who was the last out.
+Coaches have two minutes from the end of the inning to the first pitch of the next inning to get their players on the field. - 7.3.6 The Infield Fly Rule does apply in Peewee. - 7.3.7 Catchers If the catcher is on base when two outs have been recorded, he/she can be removed as a base runner and replaced by the player who was the last out.
 This will allow the catcher to suit up. - 7.3.8 U13 cannot steal home: unless a hit ball or bases are loaded and there is a walk